JWBurgers/deciphering-bitcoin/References.md

 Dylag, Matthew.
 2010.
 The negotiability of promissory notes and bills of exchange in the time of chief justice Holt. *The Journal of Legal History*, 31, 149-75.

 Epstein, Stephan.
+1994.
+Regional fairs, institutional innovation, and economic growth in late medieval Europe. *The Economic History Review*, 47, 459-82.

+Epstein, Stephan.
 2000.
 The rise and fall of Italian city-states.
 In *A Comparative Study of Thirty City-State Cultures*, ed.
 M. Hansen, 277–94.
 Copenhagen: Det Kongelige Danske Videnskabernes Selskab.

 European Central Bank (ECB).
 2020. *Eleventh Survey on Correspondent Banking in Euro: 2019*.
 Frankfurt: ECB.
 Available at [https://www.ecb.europa.eu/pub/pdf/other/ecb.eleventhsurveycorrespondentbankingeuro202011~c280262151.en.pdf](https://www.ecb.europa.eu/pub/pdf/other/ecb.eleventhsurveycorrespondentbankingeuro202011~c280262151.en.pdf).

 European Central Bank (ECB).
 2022. *Study on the Payment Attitudes of Consumers in the Euro Area (SPACE): 2022*.
 Frankfurt: ECB.
 Available at [https://www.ecb.europa.eu/stats/ecb_surveys/space/shared/pdf/ecb.spacereport202212~783ffdf46e.en.pdf](https://www.ecb.europa.eu/stats/ecb_surveys/space/shared/pdf/ecb.spacereport202212~783ffdf46e.en.pdf).

+Ewert, Ulf.
+2025.
+The privileging of "new" fairs in the late medieval Holy Roman Empire: Coordination of fairs by means of privileges.
+In *Fairs, Cities, and Merchants: Spatiotemporal analyses (14th-17th century), ed.
+J.-L. Gaulin and S. Rau, 37-75.
+Berlin: Walter de Gruyter.

+Face, Richard.
+1958.
+Techniques of business in the trade between the Fairs of Champagne and the south of Europe in the twelfth and thirteenth centuries. *The Economic History Review*, 10, 427-38.

 Faure, Alexander.
 2013.
 Money Creation: Genesis 2; Goldsmith-Bankers and Bank Notes. *SSRN Working paper*.
 Available at (https://ssrn.com/abstract=2244977)[https://ssrn.com/abstract=2244977].